HIPAA Compliant Data Storage

 4. Encryption and Decryption (Addressable) – Encryption allows organizations to convert PHI into encoded text such that it can be decrypted only by authorized users with a decryption key.
 HIPAA requires PHI data to be encrypted in storage and transit.

 Note that required safeguards are necessary, and addressable safeguards are optional, provided the organization can justify the decision.
-It nonetheless is advisable to implement the addressable measures as they are HIPAA best practices.
+It is advisable to implement the addressable measures as they are HIPAA best practices.

 The security rule, on the whole, makes allowance for four specific HIPAA storage requirements: